kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/parallel_jobs.md

 ## Exercises - parallel jobs and benchmarking

-Work through the exercises in [this section](exercises.md/#job-submission-part-2) to practice submitting parallel jobs, and [this section](exercises.md/#job-submission-part-3) to look at optimisation and benchmarking.
+Work through the exercises in [this section](exercises.md/#job-submission-part-2) to practice submitting parallel jobs.